Ask real questions like:

-Applications are processed as soon as all fees and supporting documentation are received.
+Applications are processed as soon as all supporting documentation and fees are received.
 The admission process can take four to six weeks from time of receipt of all required documents during peak processing periods.
-Applicants are responsible for ensuring that a completed application and all official transcripts and supporting documents have been submitted to NIU Admissions.
-Applicants will not be contacted if any requirements have not been received at NIU Admissions.
-Applicants are encouraged to check their application status.
+Applicants are responsible for ensuring that a completed application and all official transcripts and supporting documents have been submitted to NIU Admissions, and are encouraged to check their application status.

 Yes.
 Applications completed online are received immediately by the NIU Admissions office.
-The online application is the preferred, best method to apply to NIU.
+The online application is the preferred method for applying to NIU.
+Notification will be sent to the student verifying receipt of the application.
+Applicants must submit all official transcripts from all previously attended institutions to support their application for admissions, and must be received by NIU Admissions before the evaluation process can begin.
 Remember to tell your high school college guidance counselor you applied to NIU.
-Notification will be sent to the student verifying receipt of the application.
-Applicants must submit all official transcripts from all previously attended institutions to support their application for admissions.
-All official transcripts and documents required to support the online application must be received by NIU Admissions before the evaluation process can begin.

 The application fee is $40.

 Applicants who meet the qualifications for an extreme economic hardship waiver are exempt from the fee.
-In order to qualify for this waiver, an application must be submitted along with a request for a fee waiver signed by the high school guidance office or other qualified official.
+In order to qualify for this waiver, an applicant must:

-To be considered for an application fee waiver, you must be currently enrolled in high school and submit an NIU Application Fee Waiver Form.
-You may also have a letter from your high school counselor or social worker submitted which states that you meet the criteria listed on the application fee waiver form.
+*an applicant may alternately submit a letter from the high school counselor or social worker which states that the applicant meets the criteria listed on the application fee waiver form.

 Yes.
-Northern Illinois University accepts AP, CLEP and IB credit.
+NIU accepts AP, CLEP and IB credit.
 Students need to have their scores sent to the Office of Testing Services to have their scores evaluated.
 The evaluation information is available from the NIU Office of Testing Services.